(All fields required)

 Postdoc: National Institute of Genetics, Mishima, Japan.

-Cool J, DeFalco T, Capel B. Testis formation in the fetal mouse: dynamic and complex de novo tubulogenesis.
-WIREs Dev Biol.
-2012.
+Cool, J*, DeFalco, T*, Capel B. Testis formation in the fetal mouse: dynamic and complex de novo tubulogenesis.
+Wiley Interdiscip.
+Rev. Dev.
+Biol.
+2012;1(6):847-859. (*DeFalco T and Cool J contributed equally to this report)

 Satoshi H. Namekawa, PhD